 What she was looking for, evidently, were the contemporary bright, bold and strong colors and patterns that leap out at customers from the shelves and racks.
-Organized by color, customers

 The Waterwheel House Quilt shop - there really is a waterwheel on an adjacent barn but it's mainly for decoration - recently became known for more than just its inventory, however.
 Quilt Sampler, an industry magazine and quilter's Bible, selected the shop as one of 11 it profiled in its current issue.
 That's gotten it some additional attention, Sas said.
 But the store, only in its fourth year of being in business, has also worked hard to get the attention of quilters from near and far, and ensure they come back for more than one shopping trip.
 Many travel considerable distances to get just the right stuff, she said.

-It takes three to make a quilt - three parts, that is.
+It takes three to make

 But it's not finished quilts that customers come to the Waterwheel House for.
 Rather, it's the supplies and kits that enable the artist - for that is surely what is involved here - to assemble and put one together themselves.